isadorarc/artescape/README.md

 # ArtEscape App

-ArtEscape is a web application designed to inspire and educate art enthusiasts of all levels.
+ArtEscape is a web app game designed to inspire and educate art enthusiasts of all levels.
 This full stack project is built in collaboration with an international team, offering a unique blend of interactive gameplay and immersive art lessons.

 ![ArtEscape App Home](./images/home.png)